 - 2.8 Rent restructuring (convergence) was originally introduced in 2002/03.
 This set out a new methodology for the calculation of dwelling rents, attempting to equalise rent charges between Local Authorities and Housing Associations over ten years. - 2.9 Oldham Council has complied with all proposed Central Government rent restructuring guidance in every year from 2002/03 to the present day. - 2.10 In October 2013 the Government issued consultation papers entitled "Rents for Social Housing from 2015/16" and also "Direction on the Rent Standard 2013" in which it recommended that the date of convergence be brought forward by one year from 2015/16 to 2014/15.
 In addition the paper also outlined a move away from annual increases in weekly rents from RPI + 0.5% to CPI + 1% (effective from April 2015).
 These proposals were formalised in the Government document, "Direction on the Rent Standard 2014" published 23 May 2014.
 Reasons for the shift to CPI were that the move brought with it increased stability for both tenants and landlords as the calculations did not include mortgage costs which in previous years had led to increased rate volatility. - 2.11 In the Chancellor's Summer Budget announcement in July 2015 and the subsequent Welfare Reform and Work Act, Government detailed legislative moves to impose social rent reductions at 1% for four years (2016/17 to 2019/20), in effect unwinding previous policies of rent convergence.
 The Chancellor indicated that given the level of social rents funded by Housing Benefit the move would lead to significant public sector savings.
 However an exemption to this was issued for properties covered by PFI contracts meaning that Oldham has continued to determine rents based on the Government guidance set out in paragraph 2.10. - 2.12 The level of rents recommended for approval for 2019/20 and included in the 2019/20 budget projections follows current Government guidance.
-The 2019/20 proposed annual rents for all HRA tenants will therefore see rents increase by 3.4% (based on CPI as at September 2018 of 2.4% plus 1%).

-2.13 Based on this Government guidance, it is estimated that the average rent increase from April 2019 will be £1.10 per week (from £84.87 to £85.97).
-The weekly increase has been mitigated in part because 2019/20 has 49 chargeable weeks rather than the 48 in 2018/19).
+The 2019/20 proposed annual rents for all HRA tenants will therefore see rents increase by 3.4% (based on CPI as at September 2018 of 2.4% plus 1%). - 2.13 Based on this Government guidance, it is estimated that the average rent increase from April 2019 will be £1.10 per week (from £84.87 to £85.97).
+The weekly increase has been mitigated in part because 2019/20 is a 53 week rent year with 49 chargeable weeks rather than the 48 chargeable weeks in 2018/19 (for information, a 48 week chargeable year would have resulted in an increase of £2.89 per week but with an additional free week).